microsoft/autogen/python/docs/src/core-concepts/ai-agents.md

     # Start the runtime processing messages.
     run_context = runtime.start()
     # Send a message to the agent and get the response.
-    message = MyMessage("Hello, what are some fun things to do in Seattle?") response = await runtime.send_message(message, agent)
+    message = Message("Hello, what are some fun things to do in Seattle?") response = await runtime.send_message(message, agent)
     print(response)
     # Stop the runtime processing messages.